bconnorwhite/chatdir/README.md

-       --stdout       Print the generated prompt to stdout --tokens       Count the tokens in the generated prompt without prompting the model --dry-run      Print the resulting curl command without executing it -h, --help         Show this help message
+       --stdout       Print the generated prompt to stdout --tokens       Count the tokens in the generated prompt without prompting the model --dry-run      Print the resulting curl command without executing it --json         Output the raw JSON response from the API -h, --help         Show this help message
 ```